JSON Documentation

 Do not submit copyrighted information in these fields!

-endpoint.
-Submit one of three types JSON documents:
+the submit-listens endpoint.
+Submit one of three types of JSON documents:

 Note